e-CLOSE/Toolbox/Tools/StoryboardThat.md

 ## Detailed description & quick guide

-StoryboardThat is a completely web-based platform for creation, a Powerful Visual Communication tool, easy to use.
+StoryboardThat is a completely web-based platform for creation, a powerful Visual Communication tool, easy to use.

 StoryboardThat is a fantastic tool to help create visuals and communicate ideas in the classroom.
 Makes it easy to create posters, infographics, graphic organizers, and yes, storyboards for any subject!